suryakbharathi/SuryaBharathi-GST_BILLING/README.md

 3. Import the sql Database from the directory "DATABASE - SQL" file in your phpmyadmin .
         DataBase Name   :  surya_gst

+4. The ScreenShots of Project Works are in the folder "ScreenShots"